grandeurdev/js-sdk/README.md

 # Grandeur Cloud [![Version](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://cloud.grandeur.tech)

-Building a smart (IoT) product is an art, because it is about unifying the physical world with the digital one.
-When you connect a hardware to the web, magic happens.
-But it involves development operations to be carried out over a huge technology stack (you need your own hardware, your own apps and even your own backend) in order to make such products work over production.
+Building a smart (IoT) product is an art because it is about unifying the physical world with the digital one.
+When you connect hardware to the web, magic happens.
+But it involves development operations to be carried out over a huge technology stack (you need your own hardware, your own apps and even your own backend) to make such products work in production.
 Then if you are (somehow) done with the development operations, there comes the hardest part; you are going to have to scale it all as your user base grows.

-We can understand this, because we have been there.
+We can understand this because we have been there.
 Introducing Grandeur Cloud; a backend as a service for IoT.
-We have designed this platform so that you do not have to worry about backend of your next big thing, so could focus on what matters the most; your hardware and apps.
+We have designed this platform so that you do not have to worry about the backend of your next big thing so that you could focus on what matters the most; your hardware and apps.

 # JavaScript SDK
 Grandeur Cloud can resolve all the problems that you could face in building a smart (IoT) product.
 Like you can authenticate users, can store files in storage, can save data in database, host static website with builtin hosting and can subscribe to events from hardware and app to do realtime communication with the cloud platform.
 All it requires the integration of our platform in your technology stack.

 By this time you would be like okay, we got it why Grandeur is building this platform and yeah it is super great and super useful.
-But how we can integrate it in our apps?
+But how we can integrate it into our apps?
 So here is the answer.
-We have built this amazing JavaScript SDK to make the integration process of Grandeur Cloud in web apps a lot more simpler.
-So now all you have to do is to follow the [get started](#get-started) gudelines to quickly start building your solution.
+We have built this amazing JavaScript SDK to make the integration process of Grandeur Cloud in web apps a lot simpler.
+So now all you have to do is to follow the [get started](#get-started) guidelines to quickly start building your solution.

-Now in order to get deep insight into our SDK and platform capabilities you can follow the [documentation](#documentation) or to get to understand the core concepts simply dive into [ecosystem](#grandeur-ecosystem) section.
+Now to get a deep insight into our SDK and platform capabilities, you can follow the [documentation](#documentation) or get to understand the core concepts simply dive into [ecosystem](#grandeur-ecosystem) section.

 - [Get Started](#get-started)
 - [Example](#example)